Establishing Sustainable Regulatory Compliance by Design

 The ability to conduct financial transactions has been at the heart of our societies for millennia.
 It underpins our ability to exchange, to trade and execute many more fundamental human activities.
 Here is an interesting article on the background of History of Money and Payments.

 In that context, the primary purpose of financial regulations is to maintain a stable financial system and to protect consumers.
 It is to protect our societies and our way of life.
+Regulation also plays a critical role in maintaining public trust, especially when the actions of a few can undermine confidence in the entire financial system.

 To my mind, regulators tend to step in when the financial industry fails to do what it is supposed to do.
 When financial activities have, or are about to destabilise the financial system and our wider society, whether because of too much of risk taking, too many uncontrolled innovations, and/or too much greed.